 The Spotted Sandpiper is around 17 cm long.
 During breeding, it has dark bars on brown above and heavy round, black spots below, the bill is pink at the base and its legs are pinky-orange.
 It turns pale gray-brown with white underparts in the fall and winter.

 It has brownish patches on the sides of the breast and a white eyebrow.
-The bill turns dark; the legs turn a dull greenish yellow or flesh color.
-The juveniles look like the adults but have dark edges to the feathers on the back and wings.
+The bill turns dark; the legs turn a dull greenish-yellow or flesh color.
+The juveniles look like adults but have dark edges to the feathers on the back and wings.

 The female spotted sandpiper will choose a temperate region for breeding; the longer season this allows her to raise more than one brood.
 The male incubates the eggs for 3 weeks.
 When the chicks hatch, they have feathers and are ready to find their own food, but the father usually stays with them for the first few weeks and teaches them where to find food.
 The chicks will teeter soon after they hatch.
 They are able to fly within 20 days.